msteknoadam/standup-dc-bot/README.md

 To run the server for **production** on a server, open terminal and run this command (Using tmux or screen etc. is recommended as this process will continuously run):

 -   `yarn start`

+If you want to run the server with monday standup check debugging, open terminal and run this command (Do not put <> characters when writing it, they are there to show you can write either dev or start so choose one of them and write without <> characters):

+-   `npx cross-env DEBUG_MONDAY_CHECK=1 yarn <dev/start>`